dudscarpi/dudscarpi/README.md

 ### 👋🏼 Hello Word, I'm Du! 🌏

 🌱 Hi, I'm Eduara Carpi, but you can call me Du =)<br>
-🌱 I'm in my early 20s, and I started programming in 2021.
-I'm FullStack, and I'm here learning more and more!<br>
+🌱 I'm in my early 20s, and I started programming in 2021.<br>
-🌱 I participated in the SoulCode Academy Class BCW20 Java Full Stack BootCamp - May-Sep/22 <br>
+🌱 I participated in the SoulCode Academy Class BCW20 Java Full Stack BootCamp - May-Sep/22<br>
-🌱 I also participated in the bootcamp Hiring Coders - VTEX IO <br>
+🌱 I also participated in the bootcamp Hiring Coders - VTEX IO<br>
-🌱 Study Marketing and Systems Analysis
+🌱 Study Marketing and Systems Analysis<br>
+🌱I'm FullStack, and I'm here learning more and more!
   <br>

 <div>